Does your posture affect your day? Your posture health can have a huge impact on you and your business.

 The Day As A Blogger or Small Biz Owner Sitting

 However, with the modern lifestyle of poor sitting postures, working on computers all day, and bending over our mobile phones, we can alter the natural curvature of the spine.
 Thus, causing changes that have the potential to significantly alter our quality of life.

 Degenerative joint conditions, neck pain, lower back pain, slipped discs and severe headaches are just some of the consequences you may already have experienced.

-Sitting all day is does affect your posture as a blogger or small business owner.
+Sitting all day does affect your posture as a blogger or small business owner.

 When it comes to our working day, this isn’t great news.
 Physical discomfort stops us from focusing properly.
 This pain affects our productivity.

-By getting to understand more about our desk and seating, and how to correctly adjust them so we are sitting right.
+By getting to understand more about our desks and seating, and how to correctly adjust them so we are sitting right.
 This will support our backs and we can avoid the discomfort.

-This infographic shows the different component parts of an executive office chair, and how you can understand their effect on your posture and working life:
+This infographic shows the different component parts of an executive office chair.
+Furthermore, how you can understand their effect on your posture and working life:

 Infographic Design By Autonomous

 Other Tips to Help Offset How Posture Affects Your Day